Matheuslr/semana_omnistack_10/web/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+frontend created using React.js

 ## Available Scripts

-In the project directory, you can run:
+In the web directory, you can run:

 ### `yarn start`